HailToTheSnail/Pokemon-Campaign-Notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the World of Pokémon
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is a Wikipedia dedicated to all the relevant information that you need involving the Indalo Region as well as updated info on all your characters.